-Japanese Fruit Drinks (Japanese juice)
+No.3: Japanese Fruit Drinks (Japanese juice)

 If you look at the range of beverages in a Japanese vending machine, you’ll notice a bunch of Japanese fruit drinks front and centre.
 These Japan drinks make a nice change when you don’t want fizzy drink.

 - Suntory Gokuri Smooth Grape Juice